Spam (food): In popular culture

 In the United States in the aftermath of World War II, a troupe of former servicewomen was assembled by Hormel Foods to promote Spam from coast to coast.
 The group was known as the Hormel Girls and associated the food with patriotism.
 In 1948, two years after its formation, the troupe had grown to 60 women, with 16 forming an orchestra.
 The show became a radio program where the main selling point was Spam.
 The Hormel Girls were disbanded in 1953.

 Spam has long had a somewhat dubious reputation in the United States and (to a lesser degree) in the United Kingdom as a poverty food.
-The image of Spam as a low-cost meat product gave rise to the Scottish colloquial term "Spam valley" to describe certain affluent housing areas where residents appear to be wealthy but, in reality, may be living at poverty levels.
+The image of Spam as a low-cost meat product gave rise to the Scottish colloquial term "Spam valley" to describe certain affluent housing areas where residents have an outward appearance of wealth but, in private, may be living at poverty levels.

+Monty Python sketch and email spam

-Spam was featured in an iconic 1970 Monty Python sketch called "Spam."
-Set in a café that mostly served dishes containing Spam, including "egg and Spam, egg bacon and Spam, Spam egg sausage and Spam, Spam egg Spam Spam bacon and Spam, " the piece also featured a companion song.
-Because of its use in a line of a song in Monty Python and the Holy Grail, the title of the musical version of the film became Spamalot.
+Spam was featured in an iconic 1970 Monty Python sketch titled "Spam", the concluding sketch of episode 12 of series 2 of Monty Python's Flying Circus.
+Set in a greasy-spoon café, every dish on the menu contains Spam, such as "egg and Spam", "egg bacon and Spam", and "Spam egg sausage and Spam", but many dishes contain mostly Spam, such as "Spam egg Spam Spam bacon and Spam".
+A modified audio version of the sketch appeared on Monty Python's 1972 LP Another Monty Python Record, and was also released as a 7" single.

-The 1971 Baby Huey song "Hard Times" includes the lyrics "So many hard times...Eatin' Spam and Oreos and drinkin' Thunderbird baby," in which Spam and the other products are cited as examples of the speaker's destitute existence.

-By the 1990s, Spam's reputation as a low-quality food led to its name being adopted for unsolicited electronic messages, especially spam email.
+The sketch concluded with a chorus of Vikings boisterously singing a song – "Lovely Spam, Wonderful Spam", which, by the 1990s, led to "Spam" being adopted as a term for unsolicited electronic messages, especially spam email, because in the song, the repeated singing of the word "Spam" drowns out all other communication.

+Because Spam was mentioned in a song in Monty Python and the Holy Grail, "We dine well here in Camelot/We eat ham and jam and Spam a lot", the title of the musical version of the film became Spamalot.